Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the verb 'cancel', the resource 'order', and adds the condition 'only works if no SMS has been received yet'.
-Distinguishes from siblings like cancel_all_orders and swap_number.
+The description clearly states the verb 'cancel' and the resource 'order', with the condition 'only works if no SMS has been received yet'.
+This distinguishes it from sibling tools like virtualsms_cancel_all_orders, though not explicitly mentioned.
+The purpose is specific and actionable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.